geojeff/busser/README.md

 Review [CoffeeScriptLineMatcher](https://github.com/showell/CoffeeScriptLineMatcher) and [video](http://www.youtube.com/watch?v=dEze_TaORJs&feature=youtu.be).
 This work is tied to ongoing efforts to add direct line number support in the CoffeeScript compiler, which you can follow on the [github issue](https://github.com/jashkenas/coffee-script/issues/558).
-The concept of providing a dashboard in a browser window is perfect for a development tool like busser.
-The dashboard could have the CoffeeScript and javascript side-by-side and coordinated by line number, plus other goodies specific to SproutCore development.
+The concept of providing a dashboard in a browser window is also inticing, and is perfect for a development tool like busser.
+The dashboard could have the CoffeeScript and javascript side-by-side (could optionally hide the javascript) and coordinated by line number, plus other goodies specific to SproutCore development.

-Another original goal of the project has been reevaluated after saturation in CoffeeScript programming: to offer a Python version of the build tools or to wrap/incorporate the build tools in an effective Python development environment.
-Instead of writing a version in Python, using a common API, the similarity of CoffeeScript to Python is now deemed enough to serve as a draw to Python programmers who wish to understand or modify the build tools.
+Another original goal of the project has been reevaluated after saturation in CoffeeScript programming.
+The idea to offer a Python version of the build tools or to wrap/incorporate the build tools in an effective Python development environment no longer seems needed.
+Rather, instead of writing a version in Python, the similarity of CoffeeScript to Python is now deemed enough to serve as a draw to Python programmers who wish to understand or modify the build tools.
 This goal exists primarily for addressing a perceived missed opportunity to empower and draw in new users of SproutCore from the Python community, which many of us already know from experience or from use of Python on the backend.
 Although the Ruby community already may look to Abbot, which is written in Ruby, the style of programming in Busser may be attractive, as for Python developers.
 All of